-The Independent Review Organization will tell you their decision in writing and explain the reasons for it.
+The Independent Review Organization will tell you its decision in writing and explain the reasons for it.

-• If the review organization says yes to part or all of a request for a medical item or service, we must authorize the medical care coverage within 72 hours or provide the service within 14 calendar days after we receive the decision from the review organization for standard requests or within 72 hours from the date we receive the decision from the review organization for standard requests or within 72 hours from the date we receive the decision from the review organization for expedited requests.

-- If the review organization says yes to part or all of a request for a Medicare Part B prescription drug, we must authorize or provide the Part B prescription drug under dispute within 72 hours after we receive the decision from the review organization for standard requests or within 24 hours from the date we receive the decision from the review organization for standard requests. - If this organization says no to part or all of your appeal, it means they agree with our plan that your request (or part of your request) for coverage for medical care should not be approved.
+- If the Independent Review Organization says yes to part or all of a request for a medical item or service, we must: - o authorize the medical care coverage within 72 hours or - provide the service within 14 calendar days after we receive the Independent Review Organization's decision for standard requests or - provide the service within 72 hours from the date the plan receives the Independent Review Organization's decision for expedited requests. - If the Independent Review Organization says yes to part or all of a request for a Medicare Part B prescription drug, we must: - authorize or provide the Medicare Part B prescription drug under dispute within 72 hours after we receive the Independent Review Organization's decision for standard requests or - within 24 hours from the date we receive the Independent Review Organization's decision for expedited requests. - If this organization says no to part or all of your appeal, it means they agree with our plan that your request (or part of your request) for coverage for medical care should not be approved.
 (This is called "upholding the decision."
 It is also called "turning down your appeal.") - If the Independent Review Organization "upholds the decision" you have the right to a Level 3 Appeal.
 However, to make another appeal at Level 3, the dollar value of the medical care coverage you are requesting must meet a certain minimum.
 If the dollar value of the coverage you are requesting is too low, you cannot make another appeal, which means that the decision at Level 2 is final.
 The written notice you get from the Independent Review Organization will tell you how to find out the dollar amount to continue the appeals process.